kubernetes/website/content/ja/docs/setup/turnkey/icp.md

 IBM Cloud Private can also run on the AWS cloud platform by using Terraform.
 To deploy IBM Cloud Private in an AWS EC2 environment, see [Installing IBM Cloud Private on AWS](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_aws.md).

-## IBM Cloud Private on Azure
+## Azure上でのIBM Cloud Private

 You can enable Microsoft Azure as a cloud provider for IBM Cloud Private deployment and take advantage of all the IBM Cloud Private features on the Azure public cloud.
 For more information, see [IBM Cloud Private on Azure](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/supported_environments/azure_overview.html).

-## IBM Cloud Private on Red Hat OpenShift
+## Red Hat OpenShift上でのIBM Cloud Private

 You can deploy IBM certified software containers that are running on IBM Cloud Private onto Red Hat OpenShift.